ApolloTang/react-knowledge-update-2023/src/hooks/useEffect/linting-rule--react-hooks-exhaustive-deps/why-is-suppressing-the-dependency-linter-so-dangerous/README.md

 }
 ```

-This solution utilize `useCallback` to bust caching of `onTick` function when ever the value of `increment` change, which tell useEffect to rerun its callback with new value of `count` and `increment`.
+This solution utilize `useCallback` to bust caching of `onTick` function when ever the value of `increment` change, which tell useEffect to rerun its callback.